Why a Purchase Order Template is Critical to Business Success

 How inventory control software can help

-Using a purchase order template within inventory control software like inFlow Inventory can eliminate all of the above-mentioned hassles of manual purchase order templates.
+Using a purchase order template within inventory control software like inFlow Cloud can eliminate all of the above-mentioned hassles of manual purchase order templates.
 Once you have entered information about your company and your vendors, you can use simple drop-down arrows to quickly fill out your purchase order.
 You can conveniently email your purchase orders by saving them as a PDF and attaching them using your favourite email client.
-You can also easily print out a hard copy to save or fax.
+You can also easily print out a hard copy to keep at the office.

 Because your purchase orders will be kept within the software’s database, you will be able to quickly pull up the purchase order you need to reference based on the order number, vendor, status, and other criteria.

-Whenever your boss asks you for reports showing the status of outstanding purchase orders, total year-to-date purchase orders made to one vendor, and a listing of the products you have ordered from vendors, you will be able to quickly make the report using convenient Purchasing Reports.
+Whenever your boss asks you for reports showing the status of outstanding purchase orders, total year-to-date purchase orders made to one vendor, and a listing of the products you have ordered from vendors, you will be able to quickly make the report using convenient dashboard and reports.

-Whether you are a small business that is just starting out or a larger business that just needs a better way to streamline the purchasing process, be sure to give inFlow Inventory a try.
-You can download the free edition by clicking here and start organizing your purchase orders and inventory today!
+Whether you are a small business that is just starting out or a larger business that just needs a better way to streamline the purchasing process, be sure to give inFlow Cloud a try.